amcw7777/h1b-counter/README.md

 ### Time complexity
 In preprocessor, the most time consuming part is to split a line with semicolon.
 So the total time is O(n), n denotes the number of letters in the input file.
 Other operations are based on hash table with O(1) time.

 In analysis code, the time to loop all events is O(m), here m denotes the number of letters, which is about 1/10 of n.

 And sorting time is O(klogk), k is the number of states/occupation.
-Since k ~ 1000, no need to use heap sort.
+Since k ~ 1000, no need to use heap (with O(klog10) time complexity).

 # Run instructions
 Make sure there are 1)`./output` directory and `./input/h1b_input.csv` in current directory.